 First, I'll give you some background about how I develop websites.
 I run a LAMP server on my desktop/laptop so that I can do my work offline.
 I then commit my work to Git and push it to whoever needs it or the live server.
 Creating a consistant directory structure on both your development and server will keep you and your files organized.
 The goal here is to have everything you need to deploy to any server you want.

-My Directory Structure
+My Directory Structure for a project:

 The public directory could also be called any of the following: public_html, html, http, webdocs, etc. "Public" will be the directory that is accessible by your webs server (and potentially the world).
 All other directories will be private.

 The scripts directory is where you are going to keep all of your bash scripts.
 These scripts are intended to be run relative to this directory.
-I talk about these scripts in other articles.
+I talk about individual scripts in other articles.
 For example:

 Optionally, you could place cron jobs in this directory if you don't create a cron directory.
 Also, most CMS have existing cron folders already.

 The sql folder is where I store database dumps, updates and configurations (such as database users).
 I store database backups here so that I can commit them and push/pull them to different servers.
-Keeping the database in Git allows a quick deploy to different servers (unless you have a large database).
+Keeping the database in Git allows a quick deployment to different servers (unless you have a large database).

 If you are using a VPS, the apache folder will contain your Apache configurations (excluding htaccess).
 I use Apache2 which allows me to symbolic link directly to this directory.
 With symbolic links in place, making updates to the Apache configuration is a breeze when using Git.
 You could rename and modify the contents this folder for Nginx config files as well.

-Project Directory Script
+Project Directory Creation